Review · Other Supplements

 - Is Natural Synergy a scam?

-- Does acupressure-based practice actually work?
+- Does acupuncture-based therapy actually work?